Guru-RF/SVXSpot/README.md

-# SVXSpot an SVXLink Hotspot (2M/70CM) for the Raspberry Pi Zero ([RF.Guru SVXSpot](https://rf.guru/2023-k-041))
+# SVXSpot an SVXLink Analog Hotspot 70CM (UHF) for the Raspberry Pi Zero ([RF.Guru SVXSpot](https://rf.guru/2023-k-041))

-This board can also be used for analog ham radio experiments on the 2M and 70 cm radio bands.
+This board can also be used for analog ham radio experiments on the 70cm ham radio bands.

 ### SVXLink and Radiomodule install scripts: ###